SergejKasper/Jah/README.md

     npm install
     bower install
 ## Run
-`grunt build` for building.
+`grunt build` for building the app.
 `grunt deploy` for deploying the app to Phonegap (dist/mobile/www).
-`grunt deploy android` or `grunt deploy ios` for deploying and running the app on a device.
+`grunt deploy:android` or `grunt deploy:ios` for deploying and running the app on a device.
 `grunt serve` for previewing the app code in your browser I'd recomend [Ripple](http://ripple.incubator.apache.org/) for in-browser debuging.